 This happened to Salem in Sabrina the Teenage Witch.
 When Sabrina first appeared in Archie Comics, Salem was little more than a pet cat who occasionally had human thoughts.
 The series changed him into a more active character, and made him a once-human warlock who had been transformed into a cat as punishment for attempted world conquest.
 While not a true villain on the show (most of the time) he's usually the resident Jerkass.

-Sherlock: In the original story Irene Adler has an incriminating picture of herself with the King of Bohemia which she has not intention of using, and keeps as protection against him.
-In the show she has multiple pictures of various important people she keeps as insurance, but also hands top secret counter-terrorism information to Moriarty, and blackmails the British government with the photos for millions of pounds to satisfy her own power fantasy.
+In the original story, Irene Adler has an incriminating picture of herself with the King of Bohemia which she has no intention of using, but keeps as protection against him.
+In the show, she has multiple pictures of various important people she keeps as insurance, but also hands top secret counter-terrorism information to Moriarty, and blackmails the British government with the photos for millions of pounds to satisfy her own power fantasy.

-Sleepy Hollow: In The Legend of Sleepy Hollow, Abraham was the local hero who played a prank on Ichabod Crane by pretending to be the Headless Horseman.
+Sleepy Hollow: In The Legend of Sleepy Hollow, Abraham is the local hero who played a prank on the obnoxious Ichabod Crane by pretending to be the Headless Horseman.
 The show's version of Abraham is the Headless Horseman, with downright murderous intentions for Crane.

 Mr. Mxyzptlk isn't a funny omnipotent imp, but more of a smug psychopath who likes to use his Mind Control to induce Squick and tries to stab Chloe for a deal with Lex Luthor.

-The comic book incarnation of Zor-El sent his daughter, Kara, to Earth as a protector for her cousin, though initially he was wrongly believed to have been a villain who sent his daughter as an assassin.
+The comic book incarnation of Zor-El sent his daughter, Kara, to Earth as a protector for her cousin, though at one point he was wrongly believed to have been a villain who sent his daughter as an assassin.
 The series made him an outright villain who sent his daughter to Earth as part of a plot to have himself resurrected as a conqueror.

 Tom Redruth, Trelawney's gamekeeper, gets this, too - in the book, he is an elderly man who accompanies Trelawney to the island and is killed by the mutineers.
 In the series, he is Trelawney's vicious enforcer back in England.